 - these works are set out in a fixed asset account;

-- the deduction done for each fiscal year does not exceed a tax discount equal to 60% of the amount of the buying price, with a cap of 5 for one thousand of the turnover, less the total of the payments set out in article 238 bis of the French tax code;
+- the deduction done for each fiscal year does not exceed a tax discount equal to 60 percent of the amount of the buying price, with a cap of 5 for one thousand of the turnover, less the total of the payments set out in article 238 bis of the French tax code, and

 This tax incentive to art sponsorship (‟mécénat d’entreprise”) focuses on legal entities which either have a commercial purpose or offer professional services.

 Moreover, article 238 bis-0 A of the French tax code provides that legal entities subject to corporation tax on their real profit (‟bénéfice réel”) can benefit from a tax credit equal to 90 percent of the payments made to buy cultural assets presenting the features of national treasures, having been refused the delivery of an export certificate by the French administration and for which the French state made a purchase offer to the owner.
 This tax credit is also applicable to payments made for the purchase of cultural goods located in France or abroad which acquisition would present a major interest for the national estate from a historical, artistic or archeological standpoint.
 The tax credit applies on corporation tax due for the fiscal year during which the payments were accepted.
 This tax credit cannot be above 50 percent of the tax amount due by the legal entity for this fiscal year.

 3. Taxation of acquisition & sale of art works: implementation

 Let’s have a look at the tax regime for each case, before examining the tax return declaration formalities and the payment of tax charges.

 3.1.
 Regime of taxation of acquisition & sale of artworks

 Each case below is studied taking into account, as a starting point, the fact that the sale transaction of the art work happens in France.